IgorIsailovic/team-management-frontend/README.md

   ![team-details]
   </br>
   </br>
-- Users with the 'Team Leader' role can add other users to specific team.
+- Users with the 'Team Leader' role can add other users to a specific team.
   </br>
   </br>
   ![add-team-member]
   </br>
   </br>
-- List of task assigned to the user broken up in categories based on task status.
+- List of tasks assigned to the user broken up into categories based on task status.
   </br>
   </br>
   ![tasks-list]